Frequently Asked Questions

 In 1993, the Golden Gate Bridge Highway and Transportation District replaced 6,557 lineal feet of the west side pedestrian hand railing of the Golden Gate Bridge due to severe weathering.
 The contractors responsible for replacing the hand railing were also responsible for disposing the surplus steel.
-One option the contractors had was to sell the battered steel as scrap to Korea or another country that had a raw material shortage.
+One option the contractors had was to sell the battered steel as scrap to a country that had a raw material shortage.
 There, the historic steel would be melted down and recycled.
 Another option was to cut the handrail into pieces and sell these as trinkets.
 However, this was a business that the contractors did not want to become involved in.
 Therefore, when Richard Bulan (founder of GGDFC) realized the market niche for furniture made from metal taken off the Golden Gate Bridge, he purchased the available pedestrian handrail from the contractor and GGDFC was born.

 Are they constantly replacing Golden Gate Bridge steel?

 There have only been three instances where a significant amount of material has been removed from the Golden Gate Bridge.
 In 1976, all of the suspension cable was removed and replaced due to corrosion.
 In 1982, the whole road deck was replaced due to salt air and moisture deterioration in the asphalt.
 Finally, in 1993, a significant portion of the pedestrian handrail, mostly on the western side facing the open ocean, was replaced due to the corrosion caused by the wind and salt air blowing in through the Golden Gate.